The Intrinsic Riemannian Proximal Gradient Method for Convex Optimization: Abstract

 \section{Abstract}

-We consider a class of (possibly strongly) geodesically convex optimization problems on Hadamard manifolds, where the objective function splits into the sum of a smooth and a possibly nonsmooth function.
+We consider a class of (possibly strongly) geodesically convex optimization problems on manifolds with bounded sectional curvature, where the objective function splits into the sum of a smooth and a possibly nonsmooth function.
 We introduce an intrinsic convex Riemannian proximal gradient (CRPG) method that employs the manifold proximal map for the nonsmooth step, without operating in the embedding or tangent space.
-A sublinear convergence rate for convex problems and a linear convergence rate for strongly convex problems is established, and we derive fundamental proximal gradient inequalities that generalize the Euclidean case.
-Our numerical experiments on hyperbolic spaces and manifolds of symmetric positive definite matrices demonstrate substantial computational advantages over existing methods.
+A sublinear convergence rate for convex problems and a linear convergence rate for strongly convex problems are established, as well as an improved rate of convergence to $\varepsilon$-stationary points compared to the nonconvex case.
+Furthermore, we derive fundamental proximal gradient inequalities that generalize the Euclidean case.
+Our numerical experiments on hyperbolic spaces, manifolds of symmetric positive definite matrices, and spheres demonstrate the performance of our method, using efficient or closed-form intrinsic proximal maps.

 \keywords{splitting methods, proximal methods, Riemannian manifolds, convex functions}

 \makeatletter \ltx@ifpackageloaded{hyperref}{ \subjclass[2010]{\href{https://mathscinet.ams.org/msc/msc2020.html?t=90C25}{90C25}, \href{https://mathscinet.ams.org/msc/msc2020.html?t=49Q99}{49Q99}, \href{https://mathscinet.ams.org/msc/msc2020.html?t=49M30}{49M30}, \href{https://mathscinet.ams.org/msc/msc2020.html?t=65K10}{65K10}} }{ \subjclass[2010]{90C25, 49Q99, 49M30, 65K10} } \makeatother